Infineon/ifx-linux-wireless/README.md

 Instructions - Hostap
 ---------------------
+Hostpad/wpa_supplicant is the standard application for controlling WiFi devices.
-The patch files in this package are based on Hostap v2.9.
-Below is an example of how to apply these files and build hostapd/wpa_supplicant binaries.
+Below is an example of cloning the Infineon GitHub repo and building hostapd/wpa_supplicant binaries.

 ### Build the hostapd/wpa_supplicant binaries
 ```bash